 Numerous studies document the linguistic, cognitive, and motivational challenges students face when learning to write in English.
 Misbah et al. (2017) observed that vocabulary deficits, grammatical confusion, and anxiety over correctness deter learners from composing written texts.
 Similarly, Ergen and Elma (2018) found that poor spelling, sentence fragmentation, and lack of logical flow were common among struggling writers.

-In primaryschool, these challenges are exacerbated by minimal access to print materials, limited speaking environments, and high reliance on rote methods.
+In primary school, these challenges are exacerbated by minimal access to print materials, limited speaking environments, and high reliance on rote methods.
 Students often lack foundational skills in reading and oral English, which further hinders their ability to construct meaningful written texts (Rovikasari et al., 2019).

 2.7 Teachers’ Challenges in Writing Instruction